bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfAntennas_3pcohitgD84wYzTL$rzTOJ/Documentation.md

-Indicate the number of antennas integrated in the access point.
+Indicates the number of antennas integrated in the device.